lovisalindquist/PopulationGeneticsProject/README.md

 If these column names are not present in thefile, the script terminates with an error message.
 To solve this, either change the column names accordingly, modify the python scirpt to search for the column names specified in the file.

-The data is parsed with data on the demographic origin, named AADR_Annotation.xlsx The file contains cryptic columns that interfere with data extraction by column names or indices, thus, created a new file with only the two columns of relevance: "Genetic ID" and "Political entity", saved as a .csv file named "AADR_Short.csv"
+The data is parsed with the short data on the demographic origin, named AADR_short-csv (see above)

 In IBD_Project/Data/:
-`python ../Scripts/Transform_IBD_File.py ibd220.ibd.v54.1.pub.tsv AADR_Short.csv Parsed_Ancient_data.tsv`
+`python ../Scripts/Transform_IBD_File.py ibd220.ibd.v54.1.pub.tsv AADR_short.csv Parsed_Ancient_data.tsv`

 The output is stored in Parsed_Ancient_data.tsv

 # 2. Generate circos plot in R
 In IBD_Project/Scripts/:
-`Rscript CircosPlotter.R`
+`Rscript CircosPlotterApp.R`

-Copy and Paste the resulting link into a web browser.
+Copy and Paste the resulting link into a web browser (unless using RStudio)